GES

 Background & Legal Framework

-Under British paramountcy, princely states had internal autonomy but their external affairs were controlled by the Crown.
-The Indian Independence Act 1947 stated that British paramountcy over princely states would lapse on 15 August 1947, leaving them technically free to join India, Pakistan, or remain independent.
-Mountbatten advised the princes to accede to the dominion contiguous to their states and on the basis of their subjects' wishes.
-The Instrument of Accession was the legal document by which a princely state agreed to merge with India, initially ceding only three subjects — defence, external affairs, and communications.
+Under British paramountcy, princely states ran their internal affairs but the Crown controlled their external relations.
+The Indian Independence Act 1947 declared that paramountcy would lapse on August 15, 1947, leaving each state technically free to join India, join Pakistan, or stay independent.
+Mountbatten advised the princes to accede to the dominion contiguous to their territory and aligned with their subjects\' wishes.
+Each state signed an Instrument of Accession that initially ceded only three subjects to the Indian Union: defence, external affairs, and communications.

 Sardar Patel & V.P.
 Menon's Strategy

-Sardar Patel adopted a carrot-and-stick approach.
-He offered generous privy purses, guaranteed rights and privileges to the rulers, and assured them of dignified positions.
-V.P.
-Menon handled the administrative and legal aspects.
-They used a combination of persuasion, popular pressure from subjects, and the implicit threat of force.
-Most princes recognized the inevitability of joining India, especially after Mountbatten's personal appeals.
-By 15 August 1947, 562 of 565 states had signed the Instrument of Accession, a remarkable diplomatic achievement completed in just a few weeks.
+Patel deployed a carrot-and-stick strategy: he offered generous privy purses, guaranteed rulers\' rights and privileges, and assured them dignified positions, while V.P.
+Menon managed the administrative and legal mechanics.
+The duo combined persuasion, popular pressure from subjects, and the implicit threat of force.
+Most princes recognised that joining India was inevitable, especially after Mountbatten personally appealed to them.
+By August 15, 1947, 562 of 565 states had signed the Instrument of Accession, a diplomatic feat completed in just weeks.

 Hyderabad — Operation Polo

-Hyderabad, ruled by Nizam Osman Ali Khan, was the largest and richest princely state.
-The Nizam declared independence and sought to remain as an independent country.
-He was supported by the Razakars, a paramilitary militia led by Qasim Razvi, which terrorized the Hindu population.
-After diplomatic negotiations failed and violence escalated, Sardar Patel authorized Operation Polo (13-17 September 1948).
-The Indian Army entered Hyderabad and the Nizam surrendered after five days.
-The action was described as a 'police action' to restore order, not a military invasion.
+Nizam Osman Ali Khan ruled Hyderabad, the largest and richest princely state, and declared independence rather than accede to India.
+The Razakars, a paramilitary militia under Qasim Razvi, terrorized the Hindu population to enforce the Nizam\'s stance.
+When diplomacy collapsed and violence intensified, Patel authorized Operation Polo (September 13-17, 1948).
+The Indian Army entered Hyderabad and the Nizam surrendered within five days.
+The government described the operation as a \'police action\' to restore order, not a military invasion.

 Jammu & Kashmir — Accession & Conflict